Phillips Hall #214

 The honors curriculum offers opportunities to experience the excitement of scholarship and inquiry that is often on the frontier of knowledge.
 While taking a course in the honors curriculum, you may conduct a research project in a laboratory alongside your professor, discuss and analyze primary literature, attend live artistic performances, visit museums or historic landmarks, host a guest speaker, or create and share a creative work with the campus community.
-These experiences will accelerate your learning, build confidence in your intellectual capabilities, and maybe even ignite a new passion that you continue to pursue at OWU.
-The different elements of the honors curriculum are described more below.
+These experiences will accelerate your learning, build confidence in your intellectual capabilities, and maybe even ignite a new passion that you continue to pursue beyond OWU.
+The different elements of the honors curriculum are described in more detail below.

-To earn Honors in Course, a student will be expected to complete additional work or a creative project that requires repeated effort and contact with the faculty member over the course of the semester.
-To earn Honors in Course for a course without a built-in option, students can apply to earn Honors in Course by the end of the fifth week of the semester in which the course is being taught.
+To earn Honors in Course, a student will be expected to complete additional work or a creative project that requires sustained effort and contact with the faculty member over the course of the semester.
+To earn Honors in Course for a class without a built-in option, students can apply to earn Honors in Course, using the Honors in Course Proposal Form by the end of the fifth week of the semester in which the course is being taught.
 For courses that have a built-in Honors in Course option, students can register for the H option through the regular registration process.
-Contact Dr. Amy Downing, email@example.com for information on how to apply for Honors in Course.
+The student must earn a B- or higher in the course to earn ‘H’ in course.